MelchiorDahrk/Expedition32/readme.md

 Fixed kagioun soundgen
 Improved white cliffs path grids
-Changed sword placement in nebula cell to encourage looking up
+Changed sword placement in nebula cell to encourage looking up Added additional method for getting celestine if the puzzle is completed incorrectly in the tower

 1.3.2
 Fixed fall script in The Garden